COVID: Why is Europe donating so many vaccines to Vietnam? | DW | 03.09.2021

 "European states likely have a different mix of motivations that combine national interest and altruism," said Carl Thayer, an emeritus professor from the University of New South Wales in Australia.
 "Providing donations of COVID vaccines to Vietnam is a logical response to these drivers."

-As of August 30, just 2.6% of Vietnam's population had been fully vaccinated against COVID-19, marking the lowest rate in Southeast Asia.
-This is in large part because early this year, the Vietnamese government chose to focus on developing its own domestic vaccines — an effort that has had varying success.
-The communist government in Hanoi expects these domestically-produced vaccines to be available by early 2022.
+As of August 30, just 2.6% of Vietnam's population had been fully vaccinated against COVID-19, the lowest rate in Southeast Asia.
+This is in large part because early this year the Vietnamese government chose to focus on developing its own domestic vaccines — an effort that has had varying success.
+The communist government in Hanoi expects these domestically produced vaccines to be available by early 2022.

-Pundits have also accused the Vietnamese government of hubris after appearing to not rush to procure vaccines when they became available.
+Pundits have also accused the Vietnamese government of hubris after it appeared to be in no hurry to procure vaccines when they became available.
 Vietnam recorded just 1,465 infections and 35 deaths in 2020, while its economy was one of the few in Asia that saw growth last year.

-However, the pandemic has torn through the country in recent months and was made worse by the spread of the more contagious Delta variant.
-Around 96% of Vietnam's total 470,000 cases were recorded after July 1.
+But the pandemic has torn through the country in recent months, made worse by the spread of the more contagious delta variant.
+Around 96% of Vietnam's total of 470,000 cases were recorded after July 1.

 "Over the past few months, in every meeting with foreign counterparts, Vietnamese leaders all asked them to help Vietnam deal with the pandemic, especially by sharing vaccines," he said.